mitranim/gow/readme.md

 ## TODO

 * Use GitHub Actions to automatically build executables.
 Research how to publish to various package managers.
-* Investigate switching from `golang.org/x/sys/unix` to `golang.org/x/term`, which is higher-level and supports Windows.
-This may allow `gow` to work on Windows.
-  * Tried, seems to break stdio.
 * Consider having a flag that takes a string and writes that string to the subprocess stdin on each subprocess start.
   * Or better: read our own stdin on startup, buffer it, and pass it to the subproc every time.
 * Consider using `https://github.com/creack/pty` to allocate a pseudo-terminal for the subprocess when raw mode is enabled _and_ we're in a TTY, then forward any unhandled stdin to the subprocess.